 All of our staff are committed to the well-being and educational achievement of the children in our care.
 Staff undertake regular training to enhance their skills.

-Recent training includes; Read Write Inc. Phonics, Read Write Inc. Spelling, First Aid, Level 3 ELKLAN Award in Knowledge and Practice to Support the Communication Skills of 5-11s, Attachment Disorder, Lego Club training, Mental Health Lead for schools.
+Recent training includes; Read Write Inc. Phonics, Read Write Inc. Spelling, First Aid, Level 3 ELKLAN Award in Knowledge and Practice to Support the Communication Skills of 5-11s, Attachment Disorder, Lego Club training, Sensory circuits training.
+We have regular training updates through BOSS (Behaviour Outreach Support Services) and Healthy Minds.
+We are due to update our training from the Working Together Team.

 Teachers have a wealth of experience which they gained over the years by successfully engaging with families.
+Our school also employs a teacher from the Specialist Teaching Team.